Contact structures on Lie algebroids: Introduction

 The paper is organized as follows.
 In the second section we present the almost contact and almost contact Riemannian structures on Lie algebroids of odd rank and we give the main properties of these structures in relation with similar properties from the case of almost contact manifolds.
-In the third section we present the normal almost contact structures on Lie algebroids, we characterize these structures, and using the definition of the direct product of two Lie algebroids, \cite{Mack2}, we obtain that the direct product of an almost Hermitian Lie algebroid with an almost contact Riemannian Lie algebroid is an almost contact Riemannian Lie algebroid and the direct product of two almost contact Riemannian Lie algebroids is an almost Hermitian Lie algebroid.
-In the four section we give the basic definitions and results about contact structures on Lie algebroids in relation with similar notions from contact manifolds theory, we present some examples according to \cite{P-C-M1, P-C-M2}, we present a bijective corespondence between contact Riemannian structures and almost contact Riemannian structures on Lie algebroids, and we give some characterizations of contact Riemannian Lie algebroids.
+In the third section we present the normal almost contact structures on Lie algebroids, we study these structures, and using the definition of the direct product of two Lie algebroids (see \cite{Mack2}), we characterize the direct product of two Lie algebroids endowed with some additional (almost Hermitian and almost contact Riemannian) structures.
+In the fourth section we give the basic definitions and results about contact structures on Lie algebroids in relation with similar notions from contact manifolds theory, we present some examples (see \cite{P-C-M1, P-C-M2}), we present a bijective corespondence between contact Riemannian structures and almost contact Riemannian structures on Lie algebroids, and we give some characterizations of contact Riemannian Lie algebroids.
 Also, the notions of $K$-contact, Sasakian and Kenmotsu Lie algebroids are introduced and some of their properties are studied as in the manifolds case.
 In the last section, using the framework of generalized geometry and starting from the geometry of big-tangent manifold introduced and intensively studied in \cite{Va13}, we obtain an (almost) contact Riemannian structure on the vertical Liouville distribution over the big-tangent manifold of a paracompact manifold $M$ which admits a Riemannian metric $g$.
-More exactly, we construct a vertical framed Riemannian $f(3,1)$-structure on the vertical bundle over the big-tangent manifold of a Riemannian space $(M,g)$, and when we restrict this structure to a vertical Liouville distribution which is integrable, so it is a Lie algebroid, we obtain an (almost) contact Riemannian structure on this Lie algebroid.
+More exactly, we construct a vertical framed Riemannian $f(3,1)$-structure on the vertical bundle over the big-tangent manifold of a Riemannian manifold $(M,g)$, and when we restrict this structure to a vertical Liouville distribution which is integrable (so it is a Lie algebroid), we obtain an (almost) contact Riemannian structure on this Lie algebroid.